 Northeastern University strives to provide an environment for students, faculty and staff that is respectful, fair and free of unlawful harassment or discrimination.
 In keeping with its commitment to provide equal opportunity to students, faculty and staff, and in order to avoid potential conflicts of interest, favoritism, exploitation, harassment or breaches of professional standards, the University’s Policy on Non-Fraternization prohibits romantic or sexual relationships where there is supervision, direction or control between the parties.

-The Policy on Sexual Harassment strictly prohibits all forms of sexual harassment.
-Every member of the Northeastern community, including students, faculty, staff, contractors, alumni, parents, and visitors may have rights and/or duties under this policy.
+Northeastern University is committed to providing equal opportunity to its students and employees in an environment free of Sexual and Gender-Based harassment.
+Every member of the Northeastern community, including students, faculty, staff, contractors, alumni, parents, and visitors may have rights and/or duties under the Policy on Sexual and Gender-Based Harassment.

 Policy on Equal Opportunity